-Any person or a business who rents a Mailbox directly from an approved third party business location must by completed.
-It will be submitted to the United States Postal Service to be stored by on file to identity and track of people who use an address in the event a bad actor uses the address for an illegal purpose.
+Any person or business that rents a mailbox directly from an approved third party (CMRA) must complete form 1583.
+When submitted to the United States Post Office, form 1583 will be stored and kept on file to identity and track addressees who use this service for any unapproved or illegal purpose.

-A downloadable PDF file available here: USPS Form 1583
+A downloadable PDF file of the form is available here: USPS Form 1583

-Two forms of identification is required for complete this form.
+Two forms of identification are required for the completion of this form.
 Credit cards, social security, and birth certificates are not accepted.
 In addition, one form of identification must be a photo ID.
 Here is a list of what they will accept from you:

 - Alien registration card or certificate of naturalization

 - Current lease, mortgage, or Deed of Trust